mseri/pplofthesoil/README.md

 # People of the Soil
 **(co-winners of the London Nasa Space Apps Challenge 2013)**

-During the Space Apps Challenge 2013, at the Google Campus in London, we have developed **Soil**: an extremely cheap and easy to use system to collect and manage soil data.
+During the Space Apps Challenge 2013, at the Google Campus in London, we have developed **Project Soil**: an extremely cheap and easy to use system to collect and manage soil data.

 ![People of the Soil in London](http://pbs.twimg.com/media/BIY1IiyCYAI3Vgq.jpg)

 We kept in mind that not all the world is as lucky as us and there are plenty of places where internet is slow or completely absent and where there is much less money around.

-With **Soil** we created an open system that includes:
+**Project Soil** is an open system that includes:

 - an extremely cheap (~3£) digital soil testing kit to collect data, and eventually send it
 - a light protocol to send the data using web, apps or even SMS and collect it on a centralised database